Valine3gDev/Valine-API/README.md

 ## Valine Energy

 Valine Energy API is implemented same as Forge Energy API, but using BigDecimal instead of Integers.
+Also provides conversion methods to convert between various energy units.

 ## Valine Buckets